Dance Nation (dance group): 2006 - 2021

 Just before summer 2006 Dance Nation released their single "Ridin' High", which confirmed a general move towards House music sounds of the European market.

 An album was going to be produced too, with an undisclosed release date, containing some remixes of their first single, "Sunshine".
 Remixes were being collected from their numerous fans all over the world but sadly such a remix Lp never happened.

 Continuing the house music sound in 2007 they released the single 'Move Your Love', a collaborative rework of the popular year 2000 released 'On The Move' by Barthezz.
 It was not until two years later that new material were published in the form of the two compilation albums 'Vocal Trance Years 2001-2004 // 2004-2009'.
 Compilations containing the early singles, 'Move Your Love' as well as additional singles in the form of 'Celebrate Your Life', 'Reach For The Light' and 'I'm Gonna Get You'.
 In addition popular tracks such as 'Fired Up', 'Lovin Arms' and 'Summer Rain'.

 2010 saw the release of the two House singles 'Surround Me' and 'Great Divide', while their collaborative track with dance-project R.I.O.
-'Miss Sunshine' was released with great succes in 2011.
+'Miss Sunshine' was released with great success in 2011.
 'Storm' followed in 2015.
-The following six years no new original material material was released, although a string of remixes/reworks of their most popular track 'Sunshine' were published throughout those years.
+The following six years no new original material was released, although a string of remixes/reworks of their most popular track 'Sunshine' were published throughout those years.